-It took one to two hours to walk around Mt.
-Inari.
+It took one to two hours to walk around Mount Inari.
 Sports shoes are recommended.
-I had visited the Fushimi Inari Shrine up to the Osanba pond on the middle way to the top of Mt.
-Inari with my family before, but my kids didn’t have much patience to climb to the top.
+I had visited the Fushimi Inari Shrine up to the Osanba pond on the middle way to the top of Mount Inari with my family before, but my kids didn’t have much patience to climb to the top.

-Secondly, I climbed up to Mt.
-Daimonji for the first time.
+Secondly, I climbed up to Mount Daimonji for the first time.
 When I traveled to Kyoto with my mom as a 14-year-old to see Daimonji, mountain bonfire, I was astonished to see its huge and glorious lights and I still remember the image.
-Mt.
-Daimonji is one of the five places to light a bonfire to send away the spirits of deceased family members on August 16.
-A hiking course is established to climb up to the top of Mt.
-Daimonji and you can see the place to make a fire.
+Mount Daimonji is one of the five places to light a bonfire to send away the spirits of deceased family members on August 16.
+A hiking course is established to climb up to the top of Mount Daimonji and you can see the place to make a fire.

-After 30 mins walk, I found the fire beds in the middle of the way to the top of Mt.
-Daimonji.
+After 30 mins walk, I found the fire beds in the middle of the way to the top of Mount Daimonji.
 The fire bed was located on the surface of the mountain and it represented Chinese characters 大, big or “dai”.
 Each fire bed was much bigger than I had expected.
 I could not imagine how hot it is, when people made a fire there.
 At the beginning of the path, it was a good walk under the green forests, but when I reached to the fire place, I encountered whiteout weather.
 I could barely see the fire place.
-One local person who was cleaning up Mt.
-Daimonji in the rain, said it was unusual to see whiteout scenery and a rare experience.
+One local person who was cleaning up Mount Daimonji in the rain, said it was unusual to see whiteout scenery and a rare experience.
 OK, I accepted it as his encouragement to me.

-After climbing up Mt.
-Daimonji, I dropped by at Eikando near Mt.
-Daimonji.
+After climbing up Mount Daimonji, I dropped by at Eikando near Mount Daimonji.
 Eikando is very popular in autumn season due to its Momiji, Japanese maple.
 Meanwhile, in other seasons, you can enjoy greens and different colors of Momiji there.
 When I chatted with a local, he said he liked Eikando more in summer.
 In the early summer, the number of people is less than in the high seasons and I could enjoy the ups and downs of the temple’s site on the mountain.
 Eikando was located on a hillside, so I climbed up Tahoutou located in the highest area at the site to enjoy Kyoto’s city view.When I visited there around 4pm, a buddhist monk was chanting a Buddhist sutra while singing and playing metal bowls and wooden drums.
 It’s exciting to watch.
 Eikando is huge and it takes about one hour to see around.